pamo/pamo.github.io/pages/blog/2015-10-14-hitchiking-in-the-modern-age/index.md

 and then more barking as the car continued down the street.

 The dog got back up and continued running after the car still barking, but with a whimpering tone.
 I continued to hear the same dog barking for at least an hour as I lay in bed.
 After a while, I no longer heard the dog bark as I reflected what had happened that day.
-We made it home ok that night, but others didn't have the same luck.
+We made it home OK that night, but others didn't have the same luck.